MARPE / MSE as a non-Invasive alternative to SARPE in Houston

 There is no age limit when SME is contraindicated.
 We need to try and sometimes, a Corticotomy might be indicated.
 Dr. Kanaan has successfully corrected a severe narrow maxilla in a patient at the age of 36 utilizing two sets of SME expanders.

-Can MARPE be used with Invisalign?
+Can MARPE / MSE be used with Invisalign?

 Yes, this will require an incredibly careful combination of the MARPE expander with the progressing Invisalign trays.
 The MARPE expander will help with widening the maxilla, while the Invisalign trays will help with the teeth movement at the same time.
-Here is a case that Dr. Kanaan treated with Invisalign and utilizing the MARPE.
+Here is a case of Dr. Kanaan treated with Invisalign and utilizing the MARPE.

 How often do I need to turn the expander with the MARPE?